hikkoiri/keycloak-multi-architecture/README.md

 > **Remark #2  (also the 22.04.2020)** - JACKPOT!
 It can be so simple.
 A two-liner makes the deal.
 More informations can be found in the section 'How it works'.

+> **Remark #3  (23.04.2020)** - Just creating a public github repo & dockerhub.
+I will also add a test docker-compose.yml to verify the docker image on my Raspberry Pi.

 ## How it works

 UBI is a subset of the commercial Red Hat Enterprise Linux distribution.
 Fedora is the upstream source of RHEL.